sparc-coop/blossom/README.md

 Everything else should be secondary.

-## How is a Sparc solution structured?
+## How is a Blossom solution structured?

-A typical Sparc solution has three main components:
+A typical Blossom solution has three main components:

 - one **Features** project.
 This project is the main back end API for the application, and contains the vast majority of the application's logic.
 - one **UI** project.
 This project is the shared front end for Web, Mobile, and Desktop, using Blazor as its underlying architecture.
 - *(optional)* one or more **Platforms** projects, if you're deploying to multiple platforms.
 These projects are the deployable units for Web (using Sparc.Platforms.Web) and Android/iOS/Mac/Windows (using Sparc.Platforms.Maui).
 They are typically very small projects with only platform-specific startup code and platform overrides.
 The vast majority of the UI code should still exist in the shared UI project.

-# Get Started with Sparc.Kernel
+# Get Started with Blossom

 ## Step 1.
 Create a Sparc Solution with a Features and Web Project